Community Hosts

 Community host organizations will have the following responsibilities:

-• Attend trainings in August 2024 to ensure smooth onboarding of student interns.
+• Attend an in-person welcome and training event on the CSU Long Beach campus on Friday, August 15, 2025 to ensure smooth onboarding of student interns.

 • Ensure interns meet the 450-hour requirement while learning practical skills.